SiaFoundation/siad/doc/api/index.html.md

 ### Path Parameters
 ### REQUIRED
 **siapath** | string
-Path to the file in the renter on the network has to be specified if `localpath` wasn't specified.
+Path to the file in the renter on the network.

-**localpath** | string
-Path to the .sia file on disk.
-Has to be specified if `siapath` wasn't specified.

 ### OPTIONAL
 **disablelocalfetch** | boolean